Finite-index accessibility of groups: Main results

 \begin{proposition} Let $Y$ be a $G$--tree containing a non-trivial locally finite $G$--invariant subtree $Y'$.
 If $f \co X \to Y$ is any fold then $X$ and $Y$ are in the same deformation space. \end{proposition}

-\begin{proof} Recall from \cite{bestvinafeighn} that any fold that is not of type A can be achieved by performing subdivision, two type A folds, and the reverse of subdivision.
+\begin{proof} By Lemma \ref{typeA}, any fold that is not of type A can be achieved using subdivision, type A folds, and the reverse of subdivision.
 Since subdivision preserves deformation spaces, we may assume the fold is of type A. Also, by Proposition 3.16 of \cite{defrigid}, it suffices to show that $f$ preserves hyperbolicity of elements of $G$.

 Suppose the fold happens at $e, e' \in E(X)$ where $\partial_0 (e) = \partial _0 (e') = v$ and $\partial_1 (e) = u$, $\partial_1 (e') = u'$.
 Being of type A means that $v \not\in Gu \cup Gu'$, and therefore the orbit $Gv$ maps injectively to $Y$ under the fold.